-Kramer completed his aerospace engineering degree and his genuis was reflected in his straight “A’s” in school.
-His first career following school was with Northrup working on the MX missile guidance system as a Department of Defense contractor.
+Kramer completed his aerospace engineering degree and his high intellect was reflected in his straight “A’s” in school.
+His career following school started with Northrup working.
+He worked as a Department of Defense contractor on the MX missile guidance system.
 He eventually moved into the computer industry, working on facial recognition and communications programs.

-On 12 February 1995, Kramer drove to the Los Angeles airport to pick up a business colleague who never showed up.
-After waiting almost an hour for this colleague, Kramer drove away and commenced to make some unusual phone calls.
-He called his wife and long time friend (and Iron Butterfly drummer) Ron Bushy, stating “I’ll see you on the other side”.
-He then called the police where he stated, “I’m going to kill myself.”
-Philip Taylor Kramer never returned home that day and his disappearance lasted for over 4 years.
+On 12 February 1995, Kramer drove to the Los Angeles airport to pick up a business associate, Greg Martini, and his wife.
+They never showed up.
+After waiting almost an hour, Kramer drove away and commenced to make some unusual phone calls.
+He called his long-time friend (and Iron Butterfly drummer) Ron Bushy, stating “Bush, I love you more than life itself.”
+He also called his wife and told her “Whatever happens, I’ll always be with you.”
+He then called 911 and stated: